glathoud/js.metaret/README.md

 Thanks to Iain Ballard, there is a Node.js [npm package](https://www.npmjs.org/package/metaret) (GitHub [source](https://github.com/i-e-b/metaret-npm)).

-You can also develop without Node.js, as described below, using just a browser, or the V8 engine alone.
+Alternatively, you can develop using just a browser, or the V8 engine.
+See below.

 ## Getting started: develop your app